Using credit card travel hacking to get free travel is certainly not for everyone.

 I will stay on top of new offers

 And you can certainly Google specific credit card rewards to find plenty of information around the web.
-Just make sure you’re reading from a site that you can trust and that updates their information regularly.
+Just make sure you’re reading from a site you can trust and from someone who updates their information regularly.

 I will track my cards and avoid fees